young-gang-of-4/gh-pages-swagger-ui-loyality/README.md

 The Swagger-UI was downloaded and the relevant files where extracted into the `api-docs` directory:

-1. Downloaded the swagger-ui, do note the version number was the one available at the time of the experiment, do fetch the newest version available:

 ```bash
 curl -X GET https://github.com/swagger-api/swagger-ui/releases/tag/v5.17.14
 ```

+Do note the version number was the one available at the time of the experiment, do fetch the newest version available.

 The files are unpacked: